nikhaldi/android-view-selector/README.md

 ViewSelector is an experiment in using CSS-style selectors for unit testing particularly complex and dynamic Android UIs.
 It's compatible with both Android test projects and Robolectric.
-It was inspired by very handy assert_select in Rails.
+It was inspired by the very handy assert_select in Rails.

 Currently under heavy development.
 Alpha releases are available from [Maven Central](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22com.nikhaldimann%22%20AND%20a%3A%22android-view-selector%22).